yeonsoochung/corp-favorita/README.md

 Overall trends demonstrate that the lower the price of oil, the higher the unit sales as well as the share of units sold that were on promo.
 Ecuador is a petrostate, so if oil prices decrease, consumers will be less likely to spend money, which is why we see more items going on promotion and sold as such.

-**School and Office Supplies (SOS)** sell at the highest percentage of units on promo overall (i.e., entire data set), driven by their sales in Q2 and Q3 over every year in the data set (unsurprisingly, SOS sales spike at certain points of the year).
-During Q1, Meats, Produce, and Eggs have the highest percentage of unit sales from items on promo.
+**School and Office Supplies (SOS)** have the highest % units sold on promo across the entire data set, driven by their sales in Q2 and Q3 over the years (unsurprisingly, SOS sales spike at certain points of the year during back-to-school season).
+During Q1, Meats, Produce, and Eggs have the highest % units sold on-promo.
 In Q4, the leading categories are Produce, Eggs, and “Home and Kitchen II”.
 There is some variation at the state level, but in most states, SOS items top the list followed by food-based categories.
 The rest of this section summarizes the trends in the next top categories based on overall % units sold on-promo.

 **Meats:** Overall, unit sales of meat products increased steadily over the data set’s time frame.
 However, their % units sold on-promo stayed mostly consistent.
 There is a sharp increase at the start and end of the data set, but this could be due to less data being provided at those dates.